By Stefán Bessi

 Access: Parking areas throughout the park

 Þingvellir offers some of the most accessible hiking trails on the Golden Circle.
-Well-marked paths run through the rift valley between the North American and Eurasian tectonic plates.
+Well-maintained paths wind through the rift valley between the North American and Eurasian tectonic plates, passing lava fields, waterfalls, and historic sites along the way.

 Popular routes include: